tho-asterist/vue-google-sheets-signin/README.md

 #### Example:

-> Important: `OnGoogleAuthSuccess` and `OnGoogleAuthFail` are mandatory methods you have to declare in your component where you are using the directive.
+> Important: `OnGoogleSheetsAuthSuccess` and `OnGoogleSheetsAuthFail` are mandatory methods you have to declare in your component where you are using the directive.

 ``` html